 Placement Location of Implants

 1. Under the pectoral muscle, without weighing on the skin (subpectoral implants)

-When placed under the muscle, the implants do not drop, because the muscle holds them in place.
+We place the implants under the muscle and they do not drop, because the muscle holds them in place.
 Due to the larger “pocket”, the result is natural.
 The bust is soft to touch and takes the natural body movement.
 Regular movement of the implants maintains the free space (pocket) and when touched, they will feel and move as natural breast tissue.

 NB!!
-Only the pectoral muscle can hold the heaviness of the implants!!!
+Only the pectoral muscle can hold the heaviness of the implants!
 Implants should be smooth and able to move naturally, without irritating or hurting the muscle.
-Rugged implants get blocked under the mucle.
+Textured implants get blocked under the muscle.

-2. Over the pectoral muscle and below the glad, adding heaviness on the skin (subglandular implants)
+2. Over the pectoral muscle and below the gland, adding heaviness on the skin (subglandular implants)

 3. Under the fascia of the pectoral muscle

 This method was not able to achieve wide acceptance.
 It consists of placing the implants above the muscle, but under its facsia, which has to support the impltans’ weight.
 It is suitable when surgeon is introducing the implats via incision in the armpits.